-At the end of the day, while it was already getting dark, we visited the inca ruins of Pisac.
-Pisac is also knows for its lively market and trade (on Tuesday, Thursday and Sunday), but outside the village you can find the Inca ruins of Pisac.
+At the end of the day, while it was already getting dark, we visited the Inca ruins of Pisac.
+Pisac is also known for its lively market and trade (on Tuesday, Thursday, and Sunday), but outside the village, you can find the Inca ruins of Pisac.

 Things to see at the Inca ruins of Pisac:

-- the religious part with the temple of the sun and a ceremonial platue
+- the religious part with the temple of the sun and a ceremonial plateau

 - a citadel with great views of the city of Pisac